Skip to content

 Course provided by

 As the popularity of cryptocurrencies continues to grow, so does the need for individuals and businesses in Australia to understand and fulfil their crypto tax obligations.
 In the earlier chapters of this course, we outlined the guidelines and regulations provided by the Australian Taxation Office (ATO) regarding the taxation of cryptocurrencies.
-Building upon this, it’s crucial for crypto users to not only follow these rules but also to be familiar with the process of filing their crypto taxes.
-In this chapter, we’ll cover the key tax dates which you need to be aware of in Australia and show you 3 different ways you can go about filing your crypto taxes.
+Building upon this, it’s crucial for crypto users to not only understand and follow these rules, but also be familiar with the process of filing their crypto taxes.
+In this lesson, we’ll cover the key tax dates which you need to be aware of in Australia and show you three different ways you can go about preparing your crypto taxes.

 To ensure compliance with tax regulations, it is important to know key tax dates in Australia.
 The following dates are relevant for crypto tax filing for individuals:

 One option for filing your crypto taxes is to do it yourself manually.
 This approach gives you complete control over the process.
 However, it can be time-consuming and prone to human error, especially if you have many transactions or complex crypto holdings.
-If you only have a handful of transactions, this option may be best for you.
+Still, if you only have a handful of transactions, this option may be one to consider.

 Here is a 4-step process you can follow for filing your crypto taxes manually: